Efficient, Experienced Family Law Collaboration And Representation

 When looking at a collaborative divorce vs. mediation, there are certainly some similarities.
 In both cases, it is not a contested divorce and litigation won’t be necessary.
 The couple has agreed to work together and use alternative dispute resolution tactics.
 This keeps more of the decisions in their hands, and they have a greater level of control over the outcome of the divorce.
 But they do have to be able to work together to jointly make decisions about things like splitting up child custody or dividing marital assets.

-When looking at your divorce options in Minnesota, however, it’s important to note that there is one key difference.
-With mediation, both spouses may sit down with a third-party neutral who acts as a mediator, providing legal guidance and helping them come to a solution.
 With a collaborative divorce, however, both spouses will independently hire divorce attorneys.
-The goal is still to focus on cooperation, but each person has an attorney who is representing them and who works with the other attorney throughout this process.
+The goal is still to focus on cooperation, but each party has a lawyer who is representing them and who works with the other throughout this process.
 This is similar to litigation, where both parties would also have their own lawyer, but without the emphasis on conflict or contested decisions.
 The focus is still to work collaboratively and make mutual decisions.

 What If Collaborative Divorce Does Not Work?

 There are cases where a collaborative divorce won’t work.
 It’s not possible for all couples to go through this process, perhaps because of personal issues between them.
-For instance, if your ex blames you for the divorce and is very angry about it, there could be a high level of conflict between the two of you and it won’t be possible to work together and make mutual decisions.
+For instance, if your ex blames you for the divorce and is angry about it, there could be a high level of conflict between the two of you and it won’t be possible to work together and make mutual decisions.